Kernix13/vs-code-tips/README.md

 - scroll way down to `Terminal > Integrated > Default Profile: Windows`
 - Change the default setting of `null` to `Git Bash`

+### Sync settings

+Token: `vscode://vscode.github-authentication/did-authenticate?windowid=1&code=65f1d44f88df48757226&state=37a8812e-7497-4649-a292-12b3eef4f8be`

+1. Copy the token.
+2. Switch back to VS code.
+3. Click Signing in to github.com... in the status bar.
+4. Paste the token and hit enter.